Database Matching Under Noisy Synchronization Errors: Matching Capacity For Identical Repetition

 We state the main result of this section in Theorem~\ref{thm:mainresultWm} and prove its achievability by proposing a three-step approach: \emph{i)} noisy replica detection and \emph{ii)} deletion detection using seeds, followed by \emph{iii)} row matching.
 Then, we prove the converse part.
 Finally, we focus on the noiseless setting as a special case where we prove that we can devise a new detection algorithm specific to the noiseless model which renders the seeds obsolete.

-\begin{thm}{\textbf{(Matching Capacity for Identical Repetition})} Consider a probability transition matrix $\mathbf{P}$, a column repetition distribution $p_S$ with an identical repetition pattern and a noise distribution $p_{Y|X}$.
-Then, for any deletion detection probability $\alpha\ge 0$ and a seed size ${\Lambda_n=\Omega(\log\log m_n)}$, the matching capacity is \iftoggle{singlecolumn}{
+\begin{thm}{\textbf{(Matching Capacity for Identical Repetition})} Consider a probability transition matrix $\mathbf{P}$, a column repetition distribution $p_S$ with an identical repetition pattern, and a noise distribution $p_{Y|X}$.
+Then, for a seed size ${\Lambda_n=\Omega(\log\log m_n)}$, the matching capacity is \iftoggle{singlecolumn}{

 }{